-The red plastic chassis frame, borrowed from the Blackfoot, is made of two parts: once assembled, it is rock solid.
+Borrowed from the Blackfoot, the red plastic chassis frame, is made of two parts: once assembled, it is rock solid.

 The electronics take place under the black cover: there you can find a front and reverse 3-speed mechanical speed controller.

 Enclosed into the chassis frame, two servos lay side by side, one for steering and the other one to command the speed controller.
 Alike the Monster Beetle, an additional steel part is placed above the steering servo head in order to protect it from hits transmitted by the wheels.

 Borrowed from the Frog, the front drivetrain has been modified with longer dampers and a specific higher shock tower on which lays the bodyshell.
 The stock Mud Blaster dampers are friction dampers: on this model, they were replaced with Tamiya constant volume hydraulic units (CVA).

 A piano wire fixed onto the front bumper is used to guide and stiffen the front wheel arms.
 The nut on the upright side allows to change the play in the lower arm.